Puggo1145/my-react/README.md

 }
 ```

 Text in DOM has different behavior to other nodes.
-It only contains pure texts,
-and it has No attributes, events or child nodes.\
+It only contains pure texts, and it has no attributes, events or child nodes.

 Also, updating a text node only contains changes in texts.
-No need for events,
-child nodes diff, etc.\
+No need for events, child nodes diff, etc.

-There are more differences, but now we know that handling text node separately
-is good for performance and complexity.
+There are more differences, but now we know that handling text node separately is good for performance and complexity.

 - createHostRootFiber